anusornNg/earthquake-map/README.md

 # Earthquake Map

 Earthquake API over Google Maps.
-For Primal.
+For opportunities testing.

 This web page is to demonstrate Google Maps API with Custom Marker pins and info window on each pins